-The Master’s Degree Program in Computational Biology and Quantitative Genetics is designed for students seeking both theoretical and practical training in the quantitative analysis and interpretation of large-scale, public health genomic data.
+The Master’s Degree Program in Computational Biology and Quantitative Genetics (CBQG) is designed for students seeking both theoretical and practical training in the quantitative analysis and interpretation of large-scale, public health genomic data.

 Students will receive training in quantitative methods, including: